Effortless Sailing with a Self-Tacking Headsail

 The sheet goes from the clew of the sail to a stand-up block mounted on the self-tacker track.

-Here's some video footage of the Moody 41 Classic sailing on Pittwater.
+Video footage of the Moody 41 Classic sailing on Pittwater

 You’ll see how easy she is to sail.